The problems with allergies

 What contact lens wearers can do

 Some eye symptoms and discomfort can be reduced with proper cleaning of your contact lenses.
 The following tips may help:

-To clean a contact lens, hold it in the palm of your hand, and rub the lens in lens cleaner to remove dirt,
+- To clean a contact lens, hold it in the palm of your hand, and rub the lens in lens cleaner to remove dirt,

 debris, oils, pollens and some proteins adhering to the lens.

-Make sure to use the lens care system recommended by Dr. Velasco.
+- Make sure to use the lens care system recommended by Dr. Velasco.
 Ingredients found in many lens care

 systems can make eye irritation worse.

-Replace your contact lenses and case frequently.
+- Replace your contact lenses and case frequently.
 This can help reduce eye irritation.